 3. MCAM Dataset¶

-The core data organization of the MCAM is located in an xarray.Dataset
+The core data organization of the MCAM is located in an xarray.Dataset.

-These datasets enable the use of many standard numpy
+These datasets enable the use of many standard numpy functions, while

 enabling straightforward metadata management and disk serialization.